Atrial septal defect (ASD)

 Some conditions that you have during pregnancy can increase your risk of having a baby with a heart defect, including:

 - Rubella infection.
 Becoming infected with rubella (German measles) during the first few months of your pregnancy can increase the risk of fetal heart defects.

 - Drug, tobacco or alcohol use, or exposure to certain substances.
 Use of certain medications, tobacco, alcohol or drugs, such as cocaine, during pregnancy can harm the developing fetus.

 - Diabetes or lupus.
-If you have diabetes or lupus, you may be more likely to have a baby with a heart defect.
+Having diabetes or lupus might increase your risk of having a baby with a heart defect.

-A small atrial septal defect may never cause any problems.
+A small atrial septal defect might never cause any problems.
 Small atrial septal defects often close during infancy.